The Business World

 Learning about business management can be a great investment in your future.
 It can help you better manage your life, your career, and your own business (if you ever want to own one).
 It also could help you begin to solve some of the world's most pressing issues.

-Leading the program is David Taylor, director of graduate programs at the School of Hotel Administration.
+Leading the program is David Taylor, director of external relations for the SC Johnson College of Business.
 With his guidance, you'll learn about the basics of business management in today's fast-paced and fascinating business world.
 From a strategic, managerial decision-making perspective, you'll become familiar with the functional areas of business such as:

 - human resources management;